miroslavmyrha/chess-bot/README.md

 chess bot on chess.com

-The goal of this project is to create a chess bot to demonstrate that it is feasible.
+The objective of this project is to develop a chess bot that demonstrates the practicality of automated play on chess.com

-**Please don't cheat!** - It is just for demo.
+**PPlease refrain from cheating.** - This bot is designed solely for demonstration and educational purposes.

 ![ezgif com-video-to-gif](https://github.com/miroslavkadidlo/chess-bot/assets/16743203/4a716141-36a5-4dc2-91bf-1dc44cef590f)

 ## Introduction

-**Used technologies and pages:**
+**Used technologies and resources:**

 - [chess.com](https://www.chess.com/) is the most popular chess website and mobile application for playing chess.
 - [stockfish.online](https://stockfish.online/) - stockfish is the most popular and powerfull chess engine which can evaluate best move with depth of moves.